Dreadnaught wheel

 An Australian blacksmith and engineer, Frank Bottrill (1871–1953), after a failed endeavour using wheeled traction engines in outback Australia, and becoming aware of the Boydell wheel, decided to improve the design.
 In 1907 he patented an "improved road wheel for travelling, useful for traction engines".
 Bottrill's design used two rows of overlapping rails fastened to the rim with cables to smooth the transition from rail to rail.

 Eventually Bottrill, in association with A. H. MacDonald & Co. of Richmond, Melbourne, began producing steam and oil-based tractors fitted with his wheels.
 The most famous was known as "Big Lizzie," built in 1915, with a wheel diameter of 7 ft 2 in.
 At 34 ft long and 45 LT, with two dreadnought wheeled trailers it was capable of carrying a total of 80 LT and effectively making its own roads.

 Some references also use the term pedrail.
 The issue is further confused by Bottrill referring to his design as "ped-rail shoes".
 The two concepts are similar in that they attempt to improve cross-country performance by spreading out the load on a flat surface.
-The difference is primarily in how the pads are connected; the dreadnaught wheel connects the pads to each other and ride along the wheel, whereas in the pedal arrangement, introduced in 1903, each pad is connected to a pivot on the wheel itself, and there are no inter-pad connections.
+The difference is primarily in how the pads are connected; the dreadnaught wheel connects the pads to each other and ride along the wheel, whereas in the pedrail arrangement, introduced in 1903, each pad is connected to a pivot on the wheel itself, and there are no inter-pad connections.
 Some pedrail systems also include internal suspensions to improve their performance over rough ground.
 Bottrill's design spans the definition, as its cable attachments are similar to the pedrail connections, albeit much more simple.